seba495g/495BrowserTool-MultiTool-Browser/README.md

 this MultiTool was made in JavaScript

-if your worried if this will take your personal infomation, go ahed use [NordVPN's File Checker](https://nordvpn.com/file-checker/) (its free to use btw)
+if your worried if this will take your personal infomation, go use [NordVPN's File Checker](https://nordvpn.com/file-checker/) (its free to use btw)

 use this responsebly, since this is powerful for schools and even your own browser!

 📁 **How to use the MultiTool**

+|— Go to any website, i recommend [Google](google.com)

+|— Press Ctrl+Shift+i to enter Inspect

+|— after that, go to console, which is at the top

+|— when your in console, paste the code and press enter

+|— your done! here is a tutorial how to use the MultiTool

 |— It asks you to type 1, 2, 3, 4, 5 or github/source or seba495g.